+Proof.

-- Proof. - S $\Rightarrow \Lambda?$ (by the constructive algorithm in Chapter 13 for deciding if a nonterminal is nullable) - If not, convert the grammar to Chomsky normal form. - Is there a production of the form: $S \rightarrow$ terminal? - If not, repeat the steps: - Chose a nonterminal N such that: N → t (sequence of terminals).
+- S \Rightarrow Λ ? (by the constructive algorithm in Chapter 13 for deciding if a nonterminal is nullable) - If not, convert the grammar to Chomsky normal form. - Is there a production of the form: $S \rightarrow \text{terminal}$? - If not, repeat the steps: - Choose a nonterminal N such that: $N \rightarrow t$ (sequence of terminals).
 Replace N on the right sides of productions with t.
-Remove all other productions for N. Stop if there is a production S → t or there are no more nonterminals to - Stop if there is a production S → t or there are no more nonterminals to choose.
+Remove all other productions for N. - Stop if there is a production $S \rightarrow t$ or there are no more nonterminals to choose.